 The Hicksville Water District Board of Commissioners is comprised of three individuals who live in the district’s service area.
 They are each elected by the public to serve a three-year term, during which time they jointly oversee all operations of the water district.

 They are active members of professional public drinking water organizations such as the Long Island Water Conference, the American Water Works Association and Nassau-Suffolk Water Commissioners Association, where they work to maintain the quality and quantity of Long Island’s drinking water.
 This includes the constant exchange of information with other water professional as well as working with local elected officials to ensure that they best represent the area’s interests on a state and federal level — among other activities.

-Karl Schweitzer, Treasurer
+Karl Schweitzer, Chairman

 send an email